No Samsung Portable Ssd is Connected Android: Quick Steps!

 - Try using a different USB cable to connect the Samsung Portable SSD to your Android device.
 This will help determine if the cable is the culprit.

-Ensure Usb Debugging Is Enabled On The Android Device
+Ensure USB debugging Is Enabled On The Android Device

 USB debugging allows your Android device to communicate with other devices, such as the Samsung Portable SSD.